manuGil/online-core/docs/source/georeferencing.rst

 Ground control points
 ---------------------

-You can load data into a GIS software which has not been georeferenced to any coordinate system.
-For example, a scanned topographic map or an image.
-In the next exercise, we will take a scanned topographic map, and using its grid we will `georeference <Geo-referencing_>`_ the topographic map to match it with the rest of the layers in your dataset.
+You can load data into a GIS software which has not been georeferenced to any coordinate system —for example, a scanned topographic map or an image.
+In the next exercise, we will `georeference <Geo-referencing_>`_ a scanned topographic map to match the spatial reference of other layers in your dataset.

 Task 5.1
    Load the ``topographic_map_dominica.jpg`` into a QGIS project and identify points on the topographic map that can be used as control points.